Q: What are the most important criteria in the admission process?

 A: The most competitive applicants are those who have maximized their high school's curriculum and taken the most demanding courses available.
 We expect applicants to go above and beyond their high school's minimum graduation requirements and continue on in all academic subjects all four years.
 Does this mean that we deny students who do not take a lab science senior year?
 Of course not, but the strongest applicants are those who have a full academic load senior year (English, math, lab science, social science/history, and foreign language).

 A: Connecticut College offers two rounds of Early Decision (ED), but no Early Action (EA).
-To clarify: colleges and universities may offer an option for student to apply in November and be notified in December if they have been admitted.
+To clarify: colleges and universities may offer an option for students to apply in November and be notified in December if they have been admitted.
 The difference between ED and EA is that ED is binding and EA is not.
 What this means is that you can only apply to one school ED and if admitted you must go, whereas you may apply to more than one school EA.

 Q: What are your deadlines?